Plotting with Geoplot and GeoPandas¶

 you want to use color as a visual variable, specify a

-we sort GDP per person by country into five buckets by color.
+we sort GDP per person by country into five buckets by color, using

-If you want to use size as a visual variable, you want a
+If you want to use size as a visual variable, use a

 If we have data in the shape of points in space, we may generate a